sdv-dev/TGAN/README.md

 #### Output

-One the experiment has finished, the following can be found:
+After the experiment has finished, the following can be found:

 * A JSON file, in the example above called `results.json`, containing a summary of the experiments.
   This JSON will contain a key for each experiment `name`, and on it, an array of length